Spiral (character): Powers and abilities

 Spiral has powerful mystical abilities.
 When Spiral was first introduced, she was a powerful sorceress and during her first two encounters with the X-Men, singlehandedly defeated the team.
 She can cast spells to stun, depower, or immobilize her superhuman opponents, as she did to depower and imprison the Avengers and West Coast Avengers once they were lying still long enough for the spells to catch them.
+On a mission to capture Magneto as part of Mystique's Freedom Force, Spiral was able to cast spells to negate Magneto's powers and turn them back on himself, while subsequently casting a spell to bind him.
+Spiral has been able to psionically detect a speeding Super Sabre approaching Mystique's base of operations and react fast enough to teleport outside the compound and afterwards trip the speedster.
 In New Avengers #53, she was revealed by the Eye of Agamotto as one of several magic-users with the potential to be the next Sorcerer Supreme after Doctor Strange.
 Spiral's spellcasting powers can be triggered through small gestures of her many hands.
 With the gestures, she can teleport herself and numerous people across great distances.
 More powerful spells require more complicated dance moves.
 Spiral can open gateways between dimensions and travel through time, although it has been implied that she sometimes requires Mojo's help to successfully teleport from one dimension to another.
 At other times, she has independently traversed dimensions and centuries of time, and set herself slightly out of phase with the timestream so as to avoid blows.
 Spiral often incorporates knives and swords into more complicated spells.
 Spiral can also disguise herself through her magic.

 Spiral's mind is apparently immune to possession.
-When Rogue attempted to use her power-and-psyche-stealing ability to steal Spiral's mind and powers, Spiral stole Rogue's instead, laughing that she had danced in many people's souls.
+When Rogue attempted to steal Spiral's mind and powers, Spiral stole Rogue's instead, laughing that she had danced in many people's souls.
 Nocturne was fooled by Spiral into thinking Spiral had been possessed while Spiral remained in control.